victoria-tiki/transformer_complex/README.md

 ## Visualizations

-To access an interactive visualization of decoder self-attention and decoder cross-attention plots, [click here!](https://victoria-tiki.github.io/transformer_complex/index.html)
+To access an interactive visualization of decoder self-attention and decoder cross-attention plots, [click here!](https://victoria-tiki.github.io/transformer_complex/index.html).
+For a discussion of limitations and interpretability considerations, see Section 3.6 of our paper.

 ## References

 [1] Khan et alii, *Interpretable AI forecasting for numerical relativity waveforms of quasi-circular, spinning, non-precessing binary black hole mergers*, 2022. [[2110.06968](https://arxiv.org/pdf/2110.06968)]

 [2] Tiki et alii, *Sequence modeling of higher-order wave modes of binary black hole mergers*, 2025.